Ward Wohlmann

 In the 1934 King's Birthday Honours, Wohlmann was appointed a Companion of the Imperial Service Order.
 In the 1935 New Zealand Royal Visit Honours, King George V's 3rd son - Prince Henry, The Duke of Gloucester (on a personal visit to NZ while in Dunedin); made Ward a Member (fourth class) of the Royal Victorian Order, and later that year he was awarded the King George V Silver Jubilee Medal.

-Ward first married Jane Cuthill Aitchison on the 2 February 1904 in Dunedin and after her death then married Christine Laura Stone on 2 December 1935.
+Ward first married Jane Cuthill Aitchison on 2 February 1904 in Dunedin and after her death then married Christine Laura Stone on 2 December 1935.

 Ward George Wohlmann was a conservative person, reflective of the caution needed during turbulent times in keeping with the needs of the day.
 He emulated his policeman father and immersed himself in the needs of his occupation, fulfilling them with great vigor and dedication.
 This conservatism, and his dedication, held him in good stead with the governments of the day and those he supervised and worked with.

 Ward ultimately achieved the position of Police Commissioner of NZ, being the 11th Police Commissioner in NZ up until his retirement.

-1898 - 1902 Ward then transferred to Administration for some years and on the 6 October 1902 transferred to Invercargill to become clerk of the newly constituted Southland Police District.
+1898 - 1902 Ward then transferred to Administration for some years and on 6 October 1902 transferred to Invercargill to become clerk of the newly constituted Southland Police District.

 1904 - Ward married Jane Cuthill Aitchison, herself a constable's daughter, on 2 February 1904 in Dunedin.
 There he remained as a Policeman on the beat in Invercargill until then Commissioner Walter Dinnie promoted him to the position of District Clerk of Southland.

 1906 - Promoted to Sergeant in April 1906, the youngest appointed since 1887.